November 4, 2014

 Illinois K-8 — March 7-8, 2015, Normal (usually the biggest K-8 youth event of the year; kids play in grade groups)

 Highland Park Tournaments: We run two types of tournaments.
-Three are on Saturdays (usually in December, February and April).
+Three are on Saturdays (December 6, February 21 and April 11).
 They are good starter tournaments for beginners, but also have USCF-rated advanced sections for stronger players.
 Our players are also invited to play in tournaments hosted by Highland Park High School which feature game reviews by top Illinois players including International Masters Florin Felecon and Arjun Vishnuvardhan, and FIDE Master Gauri Manoj.
 We know of no events elsewhere in the state in which players of this quality are available at a single event to review player’s games.
 Players from outside the district are permitted to attend both types of tournaments.

 Drop-in Chess at the Highland Park Library: The dates of the library sessions are posted in the section “Our Clubs and Library Programs.”